AntenorZapata/AntenorZapata/README.md

 My name is Antenor Zapata.
 I'm a Web Development student at **Trybe** and Computer Science at **Anhembi Morumbi**.

-### 🌱 I’m currently learning:
+### 💻 I’m currently learning:

--  More and more about React/Redux
+-  More and more about React/Redux 💙
+-  How to build REST-API's with Java / Spring Boot 🔥
--  Data structures and algorithms with JS
+-  Data structures and algorithms with JS 🧠

--  JAVA/ SPRING
+###  My hobbies:

+- Books and movies
+- Playing the guitar
+- Try new technologies: at the moment I'm playing with Angular and TypeScript

 ### 🔧 Languages and Tools
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt='javascript' width="40" height="40" style="max-width:100%"></img>